mayankX/graph-ai/README.md

 This project uses Firebase for its "Share" functionality.
 To connect to your Firebase project, you will need to create a local environment file.

 1. Create a file named `.env.local` in the root of your project.
 2. Add your Firebase configuration to this file.
+You can get these values from your Firebase project's settings.
 It should look something like this:

     ```
     NEXT_PUBLIC_FIREBASE_API_KEY="your-api-key"